sweng-epfl/public/bootcamp/Readme.md

 ```

 Do not worry if the minor version number or build number are not exactly the same, but **the major version number must be 12, not older or newer**.

-> :information_source: If you already had another version of Java installed, you may need to uninstall it to make sure you are using Java 12.

 A command line, a text editor, and a working Java environment should be sufficient enough for this part of the bootcamp.
 We do not ask you to install an integrated development environment (IDE).